 where p.name_last = "Smith"

-Note: if no data returns from your query is means there is no test patients with the last name "Smith".
+Note: if no data returns from your query it means there is no test patients with the last name "Smith".
 Find a test patient and use their last name instead or try the NAME_LAST_KEY = "TEST" so you can follow along.

 Does anything look amiss with this screen shot?